 In this post, I want to share with you a powerful tool that comes from the work of Harvard-educated neuroscientist Jill Bolte Taylor.
 She calls it the 90-Second Rule, and here’s why it’s so effective.

-As Dr. Taylor explains:1 it takes no longer than 90 seconds for stress hormones to flood and clear your system.
-When you feel outrage as a reaction to a situation, for example, adrenaline rushes through your body for up to 90 seconds, and then it’s gone.
+As Dr. Taylor explains: it takes no longer than 90 seconds for stress hormones to flood and clear your system.
+When you feel outrage, for example, adrenaline rushes through your body for up to 90 seconds.
+And then it’s gone.

 Now, here’s where it gets really interesting.